EtienneLamoureux/TQVaultAE/README.md

 **Q. Can I use TQVaultAE while playing the game?**

-*A. No, using TQVaultAE while running the game may lead to loss of progress or items.*
+*A. No, using TQVaultAE while running the game may lead to loss of progress or items.
+Best practice is to close the game before using TQVaultAE.*

 **Q. After updating from an older version of TQVault (2.18 or older), the new program won't start.**